marshmatter/voids-discord-bot/README.md

 /botinfo - This will allow a user to see information about the bot such as destination and up time.

+/logs - This will open a guide for a player to get their player log.

+/roadmap - This will open up an image of the current roadmap.

 ## other

 Alert - This will alert the challenge role when there is 24 hours left for a challenge.